Back to National Guide

 Sydney-Specific Considerations

-Sydney's housing stock varies by area, and it directly affects lighting installation costs.
+Sydney's housing stock varies dramatically by area, and it directly affects what you will pay for lighting work.

-Apartments.
-From Bondi to Parramatta, apartment lighting work often requires strata approval before any electrical modifications.
-Concrete slab ceilings above mean surface-mount or track lighting rather than recessed downlights in many cases.
-Check your by-laws before committing.
-Ausgrid manages the distribution network across most of Sydney, so if your switchboard needs attention before new circuits can be added, that is the distributor your electrician will coordinate with.
+Apartments from Bondi to Parramatta.
+Apartment lighting work in NSW typically requires strata approval before any electrical modifications begin.
+Concrete slab ceilings above make recessed downlights impossible in most cases.
+Surface-mount fittings, track lighting, or pendant lights from existing junction boxes are the practical alternatives.
+Your body corporate by-laws will specify what modifications require approval and whether work is restricted to business hours.
+Ausgrid manages the distribution network across eastern Sydney, the Inner West, North Shore, and Northern Beaches.
+If your switchboard needs additional circuits before new lighting can be added, that is the distributor your electrician will coordinate with.

 Hiring a Licensed Electrician in NSW

 In NSW, all electrical work must be done by a licensed electrician.
-Check their licence on the NSW Fair Trading website by searching their name or licence number.
+Verify their licence on the NSW Fair Trading website by searching their name or licence number.

 After the work is finished, your electrician must issue a CCEW (Certificate of Compliance Electrical Work).
-This is your proof the work meets Australian Standards.
+This is your proof the work meets AS/NZS 3000:2018.
 Ask for it before final payment.
-From July 2026, CCEWs must be submitted digitally via the BCNSW eCert portal.
+From July 2026, all CCEWs must be submitted digitally via the BCNSW eCert portal.
+Handwritten forms will no longer be accepted, and failure to provide a CCEW carries a $1,000 on-the-spot fine.

 How We Calculate

 Estimates are based on current licensed Electrician rates in NSW, adjusted for Sydney's labour market and typical property types.
 All prices include GST.
-We factor in standard materials, call-out fees, and typical job complexity.
+We factor in standard materials (IC-4 rated LED downlights, cable, dimmer switches where specified), call-out fees, and typical job complexity.
 Premium fittings, switchboard upgrades, or plastering repairs are excluded and would be quoted separately by your Electrician.

 Know what you need?